• Skip to primary navigation

 Brining the fish

-The first step when smoking salmon is to brine it in a salt mixture.
+The first step when smoking trout is to brine it in a salt mixture.
 This will help draw moisture out of the fish, help preserve the fish after drying, and give it some flavor as well.

 There are a couple ways to brine the fish, either using a wet brine or dry brine.
 I will show you how to use both methods here.
 Both work very well, the dry brine a little faster than the wet brine.